cinemascienceworkflows/2021-04_Miniapp-Ascent/readme.md

 - Creates a [Pantheon](http://pantheonscience.org/) environment and build location
 - Clones a specific commit of [Spack](https://github.com/spack/spack)
 - Uses `spack` to build [Ascent](https://ascent.readthedocs.io/en/latest/) and set up a coupled app/in-situ workflow
-- Runs the workflow to produce a [Cinema](https://cinemascience.org) database
+- Runs the workflow to produce float images
+- Converts the output to a [Cinema CIS](https://cinemascience.org) database
-- Adds a `Cinema` viewer, and packages up the results.
+- Adds a `Cinema` viewer and a jupyter notebook viewer, and packages up the results.
 - Verifies the `Cinema` database

 ## Using this repository